The permanent diaconate

 Today

-"> “To serve as Christ the servant.”
+“To serve like Christ the servant.”